MauricioLimaJR/ultimaton-web-app/README.md

 # Ultimaton Web App

 That's the mobile first Ultimaton application to search and favourite characters and comics from Marvel's develop API.
+- Rigth now, this application will only run well in the mobile way.
+So, make sure open the browser dev tools and chage screen to mobile if you are in desktop

 ## About it structure